 6. Avoid Unnecessary Medications

 Almost all medications have potential side-effects.
-For this reason, there is a golden rule of prescribing drugs: risk benefit ratio.
-In other words, Take a drug only if its benefits outweigh the risks.
+For this reason, there is a golden rule when prescribing drugs: risk benefit ratio.
+In other words, take a drug only if its benefits outweigh the risks.
 Unfortunately, many physicians don’t adhere to this basic principle in medicine.

 Let me share with you that I do not take any medications on a chronic basis not even cholesterol drug or aspirin.

 I am a living example of what I just described.
 I follow each of these steps in my personal life.
-At age 60+, my hair are healthier than they were 30 years ago.
+At age 60+, my hair is healthier than it was 30 years ago.
 That’s why it is not just my genes.

-To illustrate this point, here is a gallery of my hair in a chronologic order.
+To illustrate this point, here is a gallery of my hair in chronologic order.